bgamari/ghc-wiki-import/phabricator.md

-Don't install `arc` using the package manager from your Linux distribution (e.g. Debian).
-It is too old.
+Don't install `arc` using the package manager from your Linux distribution (e.g. Debian, even unstable).
+It might work when you first install it from Debian, but sooner or later the packaged version will fall behind the version used on the server.
 You need the source checked out.